1980 Houston Astros season: Rest of July—August

-With the contest on August 23 so far having gone scoreless, Niekro entered and took the mound in the 16th inning versus the Chicago Cubs.
+With the contest on August 23 so far having gone scoreless, Joe Niekro entered and took the mound in the 16th inning versus the Chicago Cubs.
 In the bottom of the 17th, an intentional base on balls to José Cruz loaded the bases.
 With two out, Niekro batted and singled in Enos Cabell for the walk-off, 1–0 triumph, while spotting himself his own victory to boost his record to 13–11.